-My name is Lucie, and I’m a 24 years old living in Brussels, where I was borned and raised.
-I currently work part time as a production assistant at Banana Films, and part time as a free lancer for my blog and on other projects.
+My name is Lucie, and I’m a 25 years old living in Brussels, where I was borned and raised.
+I currently work part time as a free lancer for my blog and on other projects, and also as a communication/stylism consultant for small businesses.
+On the weekend, I’m also a bartender at Jeux d’Hiver.

 Fashion has always been my biggest passion, and today, trough my blog, I try to share that with as many people as I can, around the world.